Firstbank Nigeria's Fintech 2.0 Summit held on October 17, 2018 at Oriental Hotel, Victoria Island, Lagos.

 With the results recorded from Fintech 2.0, nothing less should be expected from the next edition.

-As part of it's Summit, the bank hosted a hackathon competition, which we have covered extensively, providing much-need context, as usual.
+As part of its Summit, FirstBank hosted a hackathon competition, which we have covered extensively, providing the much-needed context.